Yesssssman/blender-json-exporter/README.md

 ## Changelog

+2.0.2: Added 'Export only visible bones' option applied to exporting armature and animation

 2.0.1: Fixed camera animation export error caused by quaternion <-> matrix transformation.

 2.0.0: Added camera export for pov animation, Added animation formatting to optimize animation expression (Attribute format is recommended more than Matrix format)